jinghuazhao/software-notes/DEPICT/README.md

 reconstituted_genesets_file: data/reconstituted_genesets/reconstituted_genesets_150901.binary
 ```

+* PLINK.
+[PLINK-1.9](https://www.cog-genomics.org/plink2/), with --clump option, has to be used rather than [PLINK2](https://www.cog-genomics.org/plink/2.0/) since itdrops the --clump option.

-NB template.cfg is from src/python rather than .cfg from example.
+* NB template.cfg is from src/python rather than .cfg from example.

+* Python 2.7.*.
+For install, the following change is needed: from .sort() to .sort_values() in network_plot.py and depict_library.py.

+* Is it possible to replicate the Supplementary Figure 9 of the Scott paper?
+The number of significant pathways seemed to fall short of the FDR<=0.05 criterion.
+See
+[SUMSTATS](https://github.com/jinghuazhao/SUMSTATS) for how to set up.

-Under Windows, `gzip.exe` is also required at the working directory or %path%.
+* Under Windows, `gzip.exe` is also required at the working directory or %path%.
 We can then execute
 ```
 python depict.py BMI.cfg
 ```

-For tissue plot, one can use pdftopng from XpdfReader (or convert/magick from ImageMagick) to obtain .png files to be incorporated into Excel workbook.
+* For tissue plot, one can use pdftopng from XpdfReader (or convert/magick from ImageMagick) to obtain .png files to be incorporated into Excel workbook.
 For network plot, the python package scikit-learn is required.
 ```bash
 sudo pip install scikit-learn
 ```

-## PLINK

-[PLINK-1.9](https://www.cog-genomics.org/plink2/), with --clump option, has to be used rather than [PLINK2](https://www.cog-genomics.org/plink/2.0/) since itdrops the --clump option.

-## Python 2.7.*

-For install, the following change is needed: from .sort() to .sort_values() in network_plot.py and depict_library.py .

-Is it possible to replicate the Supplementary Figure 9 of the Scott paper?
-The number of significant pathways seemed to fall short of the FDR<=0.05 criterion.
-See
-[SUMSTATS](https://github.com/jinghuazhao/SUMSTATS) for how to set up.

 ## Additional notes